john-science/python_for_scientists/classes/04_advanced_strings/problem_set_2_solutions.md

 # Dealing with CSV Files

-One day seven people sat down and played five games of power.
+One day seven people sat down and played five games of poker.

 For the following problem, copy the following text into a file named `poker_winnings.csv`: